 When agencies and departments have not decided upon a time frame, they will have one business day to respond to any records query; they are allowed, however, to extend this to 14 days.
 The state doesn’t require requesters to public records to be state residents.

-All state apparatus are subject to the Mississippi State Records act with a few records exempted, namely tax records, employment applications, trade secrets, medical records, etc.
+All state apparatus are subject to the Mississippi Public Records act with a few records exempted, namely tax records, employment applications, trade secrets, medical records, etc.

-Mississippi state records are usually accessed via online and offline methods, with many agencies having the records available in either format.
+Mississippi public records are usually accessed via online and offline methods, with many agencies having the records available in either format.
 Some may only be accessed using offline methods.

 Mississippi Criminal Records (An Overview)